-General Policy: Each individual is sent written notification that his or her check/ACH has been returned, requesting redemption, either by cash, money order, or certified check, within a period of ten days.
+General Policy: Each individual is sent written notification that his or her check/ACH has been returned, requesting redemption, either by cash, money order, or certified check, plus a service charge within a period of three (3) weeks.

 1. Check/ACH negotiated for the purpose of registering, including payment of holds, tuition, board and room: